JonathanCruze/Drawings_Classificator/README.md

 Once you created your pixelated masterpieces, you can simply upload them into the code cell below and observe the model's interpretation of your artwork.

 ![Model prediction on users drawings](Assets/predicted_image.png)

+---

+Thank you for taking the time to explore this repository.
+If you have any questions, feedback, or suggestions, please don't hesitate to reach out.
+I'm always open to new ideas and eager to improve.